Dee76/conseel/README.md

 # conseel
-Conseel turns your Raspberry Pi into a protected wireless access point. providing a barrier between you and untrusted networks.
+Conseel turns your Raspberry Pi into a protected wireless access point, providing a barrier between you and untrusted networks.

 ## PiBakery